czytelny/redux-socket.io-middleware/README.md

 }

 ```
-and then somewhere you dispatch this kind of action like any other:
+And then you dispatch this type of action like any other:

 *yourReactComponentContainer.js*
 ```javascript